browserengineering/book/book/visual-effects.md

     destination[x, y].source_over(source[x, y])
 ```

-Source-over compositing is one way to combine two pixel values.
-But
+Source-over compositing is algorithm for blending two pixels.
+But you
-it's not the only method---you could write literally any computation
-that combines two pixel values if you wanted.
-Two computations that
+could write literally any computation if you wanted.
+Two computations
-produce interesting effects are traditionally called "multiply" and
+that produce interesting effects are traditionally called "multiply"
-"difference" and use simple mathematical operations.
+and "difference" and use simple mathematical operations.
 "Multiply"
 multiplies the color values:

 ``` {.python file=examples}